 3. Faulty first impressions

 The first interview is a crucial part of the recruitment process but it also leaves room for unconscious bias and discrimination.
 Because it only takes 7 seconds for a recruiter to make a first impression and this can be completely detrimental to a nervous job seeker.
 So is it even possible for a hiring manager to make an objective decision when they already made up their mind during the first 7 seconds?

 Compared to 10 years ago, recruiters and hiring managers are now spending 100 % more time on the interview stage.
 This is inefficient both from a cost and time perspective and organizations really need to rethink if they want to survive in today’s extremely competitive job market.

 5. Low validity

 Humans make recruitment decisions based on gut feeling, which is the opposite of data-driven hiring.
 The traditional interview is a subjective way to assess candidates and has low validity because it can’t be objectively measured.
-Meaning that each recruiter or hiring manager will implement their own interview method and candidates’ can just hope that they are paired with someone who genuinely is trying to make fair assessments.
+This means that each recruiter or hiring manager will implement their own interview method and candidates can just hope that they are paired with someone who genuinely is trying to make fair assessments.
 Today, the robot interview has been validated to accurately score candidates based on their general work performance.

 6. Snap rejections